 This clip is attached to the pulse oximeter by a cable.
 The oximeter is a small machine that measures oxygen levels.

 The clip is removed after a short time.

 Your child can return to normal life right away.
-Ask your child’s health care provider about when and how to return to any medications that were stopped for the tests.
+Ask your child’s healthcare provider about when and how to return to any medicines that were stopped for the tests.
 You can expect test results within about 7 days.